aaronanderson/qoakus/README.md

 ### Edit

 #### Markdown Editor
-A Javascript Markdown editor is used to manage node primary binary content inside the browser.
+A Javascript Markdown editor is used to manage Markdown binary JCR files inside the browser.

 ![preview](images/edit.png)

 #### Image Upload

-Images can be dragged and dropped to the Markdown editor or manually uploaded.
+Images can be dragged and dropped onto the Markdown editor or manually uploaded.

 #### Attachment Upload